marcellozaniboni/sonqui/README.md

 cordova run browser
 ```

-in the web browser the app will run with limited functionalities.
+...however in the web browser the app will run with limited functionalities.

 You can build the Android app like this: